garethky/Slice-Mosquito-Direct-Tool-Head/assembly-instructions.md

 Every part has a face that was designed to print down on the print bed to help eliminate the need for supports.
 The SLT files should correctly orient the parts in your slicer when imported.

 The extruder parts were designed to be printed in PETG.
-But the Fan Nozzle should only be printed in ASA, ABS or another hight temp filament.
+But the Fan Nozzle and Fan Shroud should only be printed in ASA, ABS, PC or another hight temp filament.

 I suggest using these settings for the extruder parts:
 * 0.4mm nozzle